csci-1301/csci-1301.github.io/labs/While/readme.md

 }
 ```

-Which one of the above codes is more efficient?
-Why?
+Which one of the above codes seems more efficient / easier to understand / easier to debug?

 Note that you do not have to increment the counter only by one each time.
 You should update the counter wisely and try to use it more efficiently.
 </details>